archan937/ex_united/README.md

   * Spin up "partially connected" vs "fully connected" nodes
   * Run in "verbose" mode which prints a colorized STDOUT of the nodes
   * Specify extra "code paths" which will be included (`config.exs` included)
+  * Specify extra "config path" which will be included
+  * Support adding "extra applications"
   * Support child supervisioning within a spawned node
   * Exclude certain dependencies for spawned nodes
   * Easily(!) assert and refute within the context of spawned nodes